 Public budgets alone will not be able to cover the enormous funding requirement for Nature-based Solutions.
 For this reason, private finance needs to be brought on board.
-A particular challenge in this context is for NbS to be reflected in investment decisions as an ecosystem service and hence a non-market public good.
-In addition, Nature-based Climate Action has to be approached from a global as well as a national point of view.
-That is why supply chains (e.g. verifying that they are deforestation free) are relevant for NbS and should be taken into account in investment decisions.
+A particular challenge in this context is for NbS to be reflected in investment decisions as an ecosystem service and hence a nonmarket public good.
+In addition, nature-based climate action has to be approached from a global as well as a national point of view.
+That is why supply chains (for example verifying that they are deforestation free) are relevant for NbS and should be taken into account in investment decisions.